pavelozerov/articles/concept-of-analysis.md

 # Scenario essentials

 ## When a picture is worth a thousand words
 In order to create create good scenarios, feature requires a bit more breakdown than just acceptance criteria.
-Sequence diagrams are one of the useful artefacts of that process.
+Sequence diagrams are one of the useful artifacts of that process.
 Basically sequence diagram is a set of **actors** and **actions** that describes the workflow in a technical way.
 Ideally each couple of interaction arrows is a separate scenario with a **testable outcome**, but it might also be that scenario includes several arrows from the diagram (Figure 12).

 <img src="https://github.com/pavelozerov/images/blob/master/concept-of-analysis/figure12.png?raw=true" border="1" width="550"/>